RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/vendors/Qualys.md

     </figure>

     [In-Depth Look Into Data-Driven Science Behind Qualys TruRisk, October 10, 2022](https://blog.qualys.com/vulnerabilities-threat-research/2022/10/10/in-depth-look-into-data-driven-science-behind-qualys-trurisk)

+!!! tip
+    When  [In-Depth Look Into Data-Driven Science Behind Qualys TruRisk, October 10, 2022](https://blog.qualys.com/vulnerabilities-threat-research/2022/10/10/in-depth-look-into-data-driven-science-behind-qualys-trurisk) was written, it did not include EPSS.

+    However EPSS informs "likelihood of exploitation" (one of the three attributes Qualys TruRisk is hyper focused on).

+    EPSS could be added by Qualys, (or by any user using a similar risk rating system), per [Using EPSS with Known Exploitation](../epss/Introduction_to_EPSS.md#using-epss-with-known-exploitation).
 ### An In-Depth Look at the Latest Vulnerability Threat Landscape